 The goal of Percocet addiction treatment is to provide individuals with the tools to manage their recovery and live a healthy, substance-free life.
 Treatment helps patients become aware of their addictive behaviors and replace them with healthier lifestyle choices.
 With a supportive environment and personalized treatment plans, individuals can learn how to cope with stressors without relying on drugs like Percocet.

 Seek Treatment at Pennsylvania Adult and Teen Challenge

-During the pandemic, anxiety, isolation, and financial and job insecurity add to the increase in addiction and opiate misuse we see nationwide.
-Fortunately, there is treatment available.
 We offer evidence-based, long-term residential programs that have been successful in treating addiction for over 50 years.
-Our Christian faith-based approach is designed to help patients not only recover from addiction but also find hope and meaning in their lives.
+We help patients to not only recover from addiction but also find hope and meaning in their lives.
 If you or a loved one is struggling with Percocet addiction, we can help.